PoolPy: Automated combinatorial pooling for high-throughput molecular profiling: Methods

 The pools are defined as $\mathbb{S}_w=\set{s|s_w=1}$, giving by construction $W=\ceil {\text{log}_2(S)}$.
 This design truly minimizes the number of tests needed when we are certain that there is exactly one positive.
 However, if we want to consider the case $D=1$, we need to test all samples at least once.
 We can do this by leaving empty the $0$th sample such that we can be sure to check for $D=1$ and not only $d=1$.
 This adds at most one pool, but in practice often does not, since in many cases $\ceil {\text{log}_2(S)}=\ceil {\text{log}_2(S+1)}$, especially for large $S$.

-\subsection{Random design}
+\subsubsection{Random design}

-The random design is peculiar, as it simply consists in setting the number of pools $W$ and the number of samples per pool $S_W$, then extracting for each pool independently $S_W$ objects from $\mathbb{S}$ \cite{bruno1995efficient}.
+The random design consists in setting the number of pools $W$ and the number of samples per pool $S_W$, then extracting for each pool independently $S_W$ objects from $\mathbb{S}$ \cite{bruno1995efficient}.
 Once this assignment is done, the design is complete.
 In practice, however, using this strategy effectively requires exploring multiple configurations rather than relying on a single draw.
 In general, the choice of $N$ and $C$ is not trivial.
 Therefore, our implementation strategy has been to test all combinations of $N$ and $C$ such that:

 Each combination of $N$ and $C$ is tested $5$ times, but to find the real optimal condition many more tests could be needed.
 However, we found that fluctuations between different random draws were generally much smaller than the differences observed across configurations, particularly for large $S$.